SadiqAli-Syed/Simon-Game/Readme.txt

                  ---//Disclaimer:Change the paths of js,css,sounds as needed\\---

      Namaste Mowa,
-              click on any color and a new button and a h2 text emerge on the screen,
+              click on any color and a new 'Button' and a 'h2' text emerge on the screen,

               On clicking the Button, It's supposed to delete itself and the h2 tag, But it isn't working.